Were Jesus, James and John First Cousins? Was Clopas Jesus’ Uncle?

 His name is spelled Clopas, which is the Semitic form, while another variation, Cleopas, is the Greek form.
 This is just a variation in spelling.
 Trust me.
 If anyone has researched names in early America (I have), he has discovered that these variations do exist, sometimes in the same document!

-And now we know of yet another Mary (Miriam): Clopas’s wife.
-To confirm whether Clopas was Joseph’s brother, we have to look outside Scripture.
+To confirm whether Clopas was Joseph’s brother, we have to look outside of Scripture.

 If the names are of persons well known in the Christian communities, then it also becomes likely that many of these people were themselves the eyewitnesses who first told and doubtless continued to tell the stories in which they appear and to which their names are attached.
 A good example is Cleopas (Luke 24:18): the story does not require that he be named and his companion remain anonymous.
 There seems no plausible reason for naming him other than to indicate that he was the source of the tradition.
 He is very probably the very same person as Clopas, whose wife Mary appears among the women at the cross in John 19:25.
 Clopas is a very rare Semitic form of the Greek Cleopas, so rare that we can be certain this is the Clopas who … was the brother of Jesus’s father Joseph and the father of Simon, who succeeded his cousin James [Jesus’s brother] as leader of the Jerusalem church … Cleopas / Clopas was doubtless one of the relatives of Jesus who played a prominent role in the Palestinian Jewish Christian movement.
 The story Luke tells would have been essentially the story Cleopas himself told about his encounter with the risen Jesus.
 Probably it was one of the many traditions of the Jerusalem church which Luke incorporated in his work. (p.
 47)

 To continue summarizing what Bauckham wrote, Clopas was Joseph’s brother and Jesus’ uncle, His wife’s name was Mary.
-He was the one who told this story to Luke, so Clopas’s name got worked into the Gospel of Luke because Luke knew its source or traditionist or tradent or story teller.
+He was the one who told this story to Luke, so Clopas’s name got worked into the Gospel of Luke because Luke knew the source or traditionist or tradent or story teller.
 That’s why Luke named him.

 To conclude, if the data are accepted, here is a summary: